natenka/pyneng-book-en/docs/source/book/16_unicode/index.rst

 .. note::

-    It is more correct to say that text is an immutable sequence of codes (codepoints) Unicode.
+    It is more correct to say that text is an immutable sequence of Unicode codes (codepoints).

 .. toctree::
    :maxdepth: 1